Last updated on July 13th, 2022 at 05:40 pm

-Sidebar – When I was a girl, my best friend’s family had the absolute coolest stocking-stuffers — little bottles of shampoo, and hotel soaps, and perfume samples.
+Sidebar – When I was a girl, my best friend’s family had the absolute coolest stocking stuffers — little bottles of shampoo, hotel soaps, and perfume samples.
 Looking back, I realize that was because the dad in that family had a job that required travel.
 He collected those tiny cakes of soap and travel sizes of toothpaste and hand lotion, and that’s what filled the stockings.

 Anyway, my children now do not expect presents for Christmas.
 This year, O Psychic One told me he distinctly wished me NOT to get him a Christmas present, because he wants the new Wii when it comes out sometime in the future.
 Sir Empath says he does not need or want anything at all.

 Perhaps you think I am the luckiest mother in the world.
-There is much to be said for that point of view.
+There is much to be said from that point of view.
 But here’s the thing.

 Christmas doesn’t seem like a very big deal in our household.
 And I find that really sad.

 This is the time to look inward, to prepare for the coming of a new year and the planting of new seeds.
-In the darkest night, Christmas represents a reminder of of the light to come.
-In fact, Jesus to me is a metaphor of the coming of the light — the Light of the World.
+On the darkest night, Christmas represents a reminder of the light to come.
+In fact, Jesus to me is a metaphor for the coming of the light — the Light of the World.